The word “barangay” is deeply rooted in Filipino culture.

-In a Winnipeg neighbourhood, a group of Canadian Filipinos has drawn inspiration from the word in turning community grief into acts of volunteerism.
+In a Winnipeg neighbourhood, a group of Canadian Filipinos has drawn inspiration from the world in turning community grief into acts of volunteerism.

 Following the tragic death of teen Jaime Adao Jr. earlier this year, they formed Barangay West End to serve the community.

 On August 24, members of the group cleaned up the streets near schools and playgrounds, picking up litter as well as discarded drug injection needles.